 Water quality compliance for the District's OMP is assessed based on (1) specific numeric criteria for dissolved oxygen and pH; and (2) narrative (non-numeric) criteria for transmissivity, floating particulates, oil and grease, water discoloration, beach grease, and excess nutrients.
-The sampling approach comprises a 2 km by 2 km fixed-grid pattern with seven nearshore-offshore transects of four stations each (Table A-1).
+The sampling approach comprises a 2 km by 2 km fixed-grid pattern with 7 nearshore-offshore transects of 4 stations each (Table A-1).
 Transect 7 also includes the historically relevant Newport Canyon Station C2.
 Station locations were defined as either Zone A (stations are along and inshore of the 3-mile limit) or Zone B (beyond the 3-mile limit) as shown in Figure A-1.
 Stations numbers ending in 03 and 04 comprise the Zone A stations; those ending in 05 and 06 are the Zone B stations.
 Compliance evaluations are based on statistical comparisons to the corresponding upcurrent Zone A or Zone B reference station (OCSD 1999).
 This matching of Zone A or Zone B stations allows comparisons of data from similar water depths.
+Water quality sampling dates for 2008-09 are shown in Table A-2.